Hard (music festival): Hard Summer Music Festival

 In 2020, Hard Summer was cancelled due to the COVID-19 pandemic.
 The festival resumed in 2021, and moved location to the NOS Event Center in San Bernardino, where it remained in 2022.
 In 2023, Insomniac stated that the event would be held at the Los Angeles Memorial Coliseum, Exposition Park, and BMO Stadium, making it the first time since 2010 that a major Insomniac event was hosted in Los Angeles.
+In 2024, the location was changed to SoFi Stadium.

 Hard Red Rocks

 In March 2013, Hard Events announced that it would be hosting a new event in Colorado called Hard Red Rocks at the Red Rocks Amphitheatre.
 The event took place on August first of that year, and has returned to that event annually.
 Hard Red Rocks 2018 is set to take place on August second feature guests including DJ Snake, Virtual Self, Mija, GG MAGREE, and Hekler.